agiga-quanta/pskgi_poc/README.md

   Processed document is represented by a list of sentences, each is a dictionary:

       {
-          'ot': the original text of the sentence, 'sm': the sentiment score (0, 1, 2), as a string, 'et': list of extracted entities (see below), 'kp': list of extracted key phrases, for format see below }
+          't': the original text of the sentence,
+          's': the sentiment score (0, 1, 2), as a string, 'e': list of extracted entities (see below), 'k': list of extracted key phrases, for format see below }

     Extracted entities of a document is a list of dictionaries:

       {
-          't': the entity type, one of the 18 named entity types, e.g. PERSON 'c': the textual content, for example `First Nations` 'l': list of lemmatized forms of the entity's words }
+          't': the entity type, one of the 18 named entity types, e.g. PERSON, 'c': the textual content, for example `First Nations`, 'w': list of words, each is a dictionary, see below }

     Extracted key phrases of a sentence is a list of dictionaries:

       {
-        'c': the textual content, e.g. `restoration stock assessment activities` 'l': lemmatized forms, e.g ['restoration', 'stock', 'assessment', 'activity'] }
+          'c': the textual content, e.g. `restoration stock assessment activities` 'w': list of words, each is a dictionary, see below }

+    Extracted word in format of {'c': word text, 'l': lemmatized form}

     *Note: a key phrase is collected from a sentence by using treebank-specific grammar on the `xpos` property of each word in a sentence:*